Do you remember your first time?

 I was raised in relative privilege, as any person growing up with a general feeling of safety does.

 I attended honors classes at decently-funded NE Seattle Public Schools with pretty much the same people throughout the years.
-Although we were not what you would call wealthy, I never really wanted for much: Food was always on the table, I don’t recall my parents struggling to pay the bills.
-We travelled once or twice a year, and I spent my teen years busy with friends, activities, sports and homework and was proud to earn my own spending money working after school and summer jobs.
+Food was always on the table and I don’t recall my parents struggling to pay the bills.
+We travelled once or twice a year, and I spent my teen years with friends, activities, sports and homework and was proud to earn my own spending money working after school and summer jobs.
 I felt physically safe in my home, in my neighborhood and at school.

 I’m blessed to have grown up the way I did.

 I grew up an only child in the shadow of my father’s unresolved childhood trauma and my mother’s decade-long terminal, then fatal, brain tumor.

 It was lonely in our household of 3; we often kept to ourselves and spent time alone in our own corners.
 There were many things unsaid.
 We were a closed family; with shame and secrets and illness bubbling just below the surface.

 Our pain and hurt were never resolved.
 Instead, shut down.
 Buried.
 Gaslit.
 I spent my time at friends’ houses; I was embarrassed for them to come to mine.
 I didn’t have these words for it then: but the energy in our home was heavy and it was far too vulnerable to invite people in.